Jonah-osf/osf-academy/README.md

 <b>What isn't working:</b><br>
 1) Desktop header drop down function is not working, not complete
-2) Featured products: not complete<br>
+2) Featured products: not complete
-3)Cannot load more than two rows for popular items.
-Did not include json functionality for that<br>
+3) Cannot load more than two rows for popular items.
+Did not include json functionality for that
-4)Some minor styling bugs in Safari, but besides that, Safari, Edge, Chrome & Firefox work<br>
+4) Some minor styling bugs in Safari, but besides that, Safari, Edge, Chrome & Firefox work